sine-fdn/garble-lang/garble_docs/src/guide/computational_model.md

 The difference in circuit size is extreme: While the first version (with `i` as an input parameter) is compiled to a circuit with more than 700,000 non-input gates, the second version (which shifts the entire array by one element) uses only 2 non-input gates (because the program is effectively a static transformation from input to output).

 Such an example might be a bit contrived, since it is possible to infer the inputs of both parties (except for the element that is dropped from the array) from the output of the above function, defeating the purpose of MPC, which is to keep each party's input private.
-But it does highlight how unintuitive the computational model of pure boolean circuits can be from the perspective of a load-and-store architecture with main memory and CPU.
+But it does highlight how unintuitive the computational model of pure Boolean circuits can be from the perspective of a load-and-store architecture with main memory and CPU.

 ## Garble's Computational Model